Graduate Funding Opportunities

 There are a small number of GRA positions within the IPCD that support research and clinical activities at the KUMC and Lawrence campuses.
 When positions are available, qualified applicants will be notified via LinkedIn and/or email with information regarding the application process.
 Typically GRA assignments are made late spring or summer for the coming academic year.
 Positions may become available at other times due to extenuating circumstances.

 Students are expected to put in 10 hours of office work during our normal clinic hours, Monday-Friday, 8 a.m. to 5 p.m.
-This position requires work during academic breaks; specific days of the week and times will be discussed with the faculty advisor, Lauren Mann, once candidates are selected.
+This position requires work during academic breaks; specific days of the week and times will be discussed with the faculty advisor once candidates are selected.

-The position provides clerical support for the KU Medical Center Hearing Clinic front desk.
-Specific duties include:
+The position provides clerical support for the KU Medical Center Hearing and Speech Clinic front desk.
+Specific duties include the following:

 - Answering phone lines in a professional manner and transferring calls to proper location